bytedeco/javacv/README.txt

 ==Changes==
+ * Added new `RecordActivity.java` Android sample from Shawn Van Every and Qianliang Zhang
  * Added missing `allocate()` methods for `FunctionPointer` in `AVIOContext` and others, which prevented these FFmpeg callbacks from functioning
  * Fixed infinite loop in `FrameGrabber.Array.grab()` (as used by ProCamCalib in the case of stereo cameras, issue #262) when `FrameGrabber.getTimestamp()` returns an invalid negative value (as with `opencv_highgui`) or when using different types of (unsynchronized) `FrameGrabber` together
  * Fixed `cvQueryHistValue_1D()` and other functions that use a raw `CvArr` object